Lions Eye Institute Limited (ABN: 48 106 521 439)

 - Statutory medical notifications

-The LEI will not use any personal information in relation to direct marketing to you without your express consent.
-You may opt-out of direct marketing at any time by notifying the LEI by phone, in a letter or email.
+The Lions Eye Institute will not use any personal information in relation to direct marketing to you without your express consent.
+You may opt-out of direct marketing at any time by notifying the Lions Eye Institute by phone, in a letter or email.

 Access and corrections to information